AnthonyBloomer/nrscrapy/README.md

         for a in response.css('li.next a'):
             yield response.follow(a, callback=self.parse)
 ```

-The `initialize` method is used to initialize the agent with your specified newrelic.ini configuration file.

-The `@newrelic.agent.background_task()` decorator is used when you want to instrument background tasks or other non-web transactions.
-These transactions are displayed as non-web transactions in the APM UI and separated from web transactions.
+In the example above, the `initialize` method is used to initialize the agent with the specified newrelic.ini configuration file.
+The `@newrelic.agent.background_task()` decorator is used to instrument the parse function as a background task.
+This transaction is then displayed as a non-web transactions in the APM UI and separated from web transactions.

-## New Relic Extension Example
+## Advanced Instrumentation using Scrapy Extensions

+To go one step further with instrumenting Scrapy applications is to use [Scrapy Extensions](https://docs.scrapy.org/en/latest/topics/extensions.html).
 The extensions framework built into Scrapy provides a mechanism for inserting your own custom functionality into Scrapy.
 Extensions are just regular classes that are instantiated at Scrapy startup, when extensions are initialized.

-This project includes an example extension that collects some stats and records a New Relic Custom Event that can be queried using New Relic Insights.
+I worked on an extension that collects some statistics and records a New Relic custom event that can be queried using New Relic Insights.
+Scrapy uses [signals](https://docs.scrapy.org/en/latest/topics/signals.html) to notify when certain events occur.
+You can catch some of those signals in your Scrapy application using a custom extension to perform tasks or extend Scrapy to add functionality not provided out of the box.

+In my custom New Relic extension, I gather some basic statistics when the Spider is opened, closed, scraped, etc. In the closed method, I send the gathered data using the `record_custom_event` API method.

+You can find the custom extension below:

 ``` python
 import newrelic.agent